Professor in computer science at the University of Strasbourg since september 2017.

 - and a researcher in the Engineering science, computer science and imaging laboratory ICube, in the IGG team.

-I am also associated member of Inria MOSAIC team (Lyon).
+I am also an associate member of Inria MOSAIC team (Lyon).

 My work spans computer vision and computer graphics to computational geometry and topology and to remote sensing.
 With an overall goal of shape analysis and understanding, my research interests include the acquisition, reconstruction and processing of 3D shapes in motion.
 I have worked on shapes digitised with laser scanners as well as multi-view stereo systems or medical imagery.
 These shapes range from human bodies and organs to animals, trees, plants or even mechanical parts.
 Currently I am especially interested in trees and plants, because of their challenging geometric and topological complexities.